 To go all out in saving energy in your home, try geothermal.
 These systems conceal pipes filled with liquid, during the warmer months the system pulls the warm air out of your house, and in winter it goes in reverse.
 According to different research, geothermal systems save homeowners 20-55 percent in cooling costs and 35-70 percent in heating costs compared with conventional and traditional systems.

 Top 10 energy saving advice

-Why should we be saving Energy?
+Why should we be saving energy?

-Upgrade your AC system, trade in your old refrigerator, replace your roof, there’s lots of advice out there about how to save energy in your home.
+Upgrade your AC system, trade in your old refrigerator, or replace your roof, there’s lots of advice out there about how to save energy in your home.
 However, many suggestions and ideas require expensive updates to appliances you already own.
 While investing in newer, more efficient technology can pay off in the long run.
 Consider these easy energy-saving improvements you can make without extra cost.
 Actually, we’ve all read numerous tips on how to save energy, from turning off the lights when you leave a room to look for the energy star label when shopping for new appliances, but do any of those ways and tips really help that much?
 The answer is Yes!
 All those repeated and popular tips help you with saving energy.
-There’s a reason we see similar energy saving tips over and over again, every single step you take to save energy helps you save money and reduce your home’s negative impact on the environment.
+There’s a reason we see similar energy-saving tips over and over again, every single step you take to save energy helps you save money and reduce your home’s negative impact on the environment.

 If we supposed that every one of us simply replaced one light bulb with a more energy-efficient option, we would save millions in annual energy costs and prevent a lot of greenhouse gas emissions per year.
 If a single light bulb switch can have such an influential impact, imagine the difference you can make with these quick and easy changes.
 Don’t forget to encourage your friends and neighbors to make these changes, too.